-When withdrawing/transferring from school, the student is required to contact a counselor or the attendance secretary before his/her final day of attendance so that proper procedures can be followed.
+When withdrawing from school, the student is required to contact the Assistant Principal's office or their counselor before their final day of attendance so that proper procedures can be followed.
+Please refer to PDE's Basic Education Circular (BEC) which provides guidance on the implementation of law, regulation and policy.